Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 When a farmer I know mentioned a couple of years ago that he uses buckwheat plants alongside his crops, I was intrigued.
 I peppered him with lots of questions.
 I’d never heard of this tactic, one he claimed would help deter pests.

 So of course, I decided I had to grow buckwheat.
-Let me tell you: It’s been awhile since I’ve tried something completely new and had it work so well.
+Let me tell you: It’s been a while since I’ve tried something completely new and had it work so well.

 pretty garden with tomatoes and flowers - cover of book "edible front yard garden"The 5-Gallon Garden